mre/oxitrack/README.md

 This limitation can be avoided, but it would lead to higher RAM usage and slightly worse performance.

-That being said, if you really have more than `65536` concurrent visitors, contact me 😉
+That being said, if you really have more than `65536` concurrent visitors, open an issue 😉

+### Single instance

+OxiTraffic is designed as a lightweight single instance app.
+Although it uses a database, it is still stateful for performance reasons and to make self-hosting easier by avoiding an additional dependency like Redis.
+A single instance is more than enough for a single website.

+The state that prevents having more than one instance for a single website is the cache of visits before reaching the minimum delay.

+That being said, if you still need to scale horizontally, open an issue for adding something like Redis 😉

 ## Questions?